BabylonJS/Documentation/content/How_To/Use_Vite/usingVite.md

 ![Vite success](/img/how_to/use-vite/07.png)

 If you see this screen, good job!
-The foundation of our Vite project is now set up.
+The foundation of our Vite project is set up.
 Now let's make it run Babylon.js.

 **(9)** Go back to your Terminal and press Ctrl+C to stop the server.
 (Don't forget that keyboard shortcut.)